backbencher00/my-starter-blog/content/blog/Recursion/index.md

 ---
-title: A week with Recursion
+title: A day with Recursion
 date: "2020-12-10T22:12:03.284Z"
-description: "I have made a small blog which contain a tutorials, questions for practice, and editorial of every topic in a arranged fashion  so that  you will get arranged content and you dont have to pay for online DSA courses"
+description: "Watch the _Inception_ if you haven't watch it yet because this is something you need to watch before going to read this blog and my 90% work is done to make you understand what is recursion ? "
 ---
- PMI (principle of mathematical induction)
+ ## PMI (principle of mathematical induction)

     Lets have a function f(n)

-    1 for k==1 (answer is known)
+    - 1 for k==1 (answer is known)

-    2 for f(k) we assume it is true;
+    - 2 for f(k) we assume it is true;

-    3 for (k+1) we prove it is true using above two state so recursion is base on this perticular principal
+    - 3 for (k+1) we prove it is true using above two state

+so Recursion is based on this particular principle

 ## Bookish defination

-Function calling itself
+Function calling Itself directly or indirectly

 ## Recursion in real life